Ready to see it for yourself?

-you have to keep a few things in mind.
+When looking for office space in SoHo you have to keep a few things in mind.
 One of the nicest areas in NYC and dominated by retail, SoHo is far more than an urban shopping mall.
 Along cobblestone streets, you’ll find world-class restaurants for a variety of budgets as well as bars, concerts, art galleries, a winery, and countless things to do.

 The energy in SoHo is fast pace and quintessential New York.
-If you’re looking for peace and quiet you might want to look elsewhere, but if you want to be in the middle of it all with fast paced energy day and night SoHo is your best bet for office space in NYC.
+If you’re looking for peace and quiet you might want to look elsewhere, but if you want to be in the middle of it all with fast-paced energy day and night SoHo is your best bet for office space in NYC.

 Click here to find temporary office space in NYC

-You’ll constantly be reminded of what the top people in your industry are doing and have easy access to meeting and networking with them.
-On any given weekend, the big-name stores that line Broadway and West Broadway, from H&M
+You’ll constantly remind yourself of what the top people in your industry are doing and have easy access to meeting and networking with them.
+On any given weekend, New Yorkers and tourists alike mobbed the big-name stores that line Broadway and West Broadway, from H&M to Zara.

-.
-SoHo is New York City’s largest shopping district in terms of the amount of blocks and storefronts that encompass it.
+If you have retail clients or you will eventually open up your own retail location, there is no better place to have your flagship location than SoHo.
+SoHo in New York City’s largest shopping district in terms of the number of blocks and storefronts that encompass it.
 In SoHo, you’ll have an eclectic audience filled with locals, tourists, and office workers.

 No matter what industry your business is in, SoHo is probably the best location for your startup team to be located.
 If you want to meet with peers or investors it’s as simple as a brief message followed up with a short walk to meet with them.
 Meetings that take an entire day to coordinate in most other cities take an hour in SoHo.
-As SoHo continues to evolve it will be interesting to see if Silicon Alley becomes the dominant thing.
+As SoHo continues to evolve, it will be interesting to see if Silicon Alley becomes the dominant thing.

-Office space in SoHo is inspired by its long history of being the heart and soul of NYC.
-In SoHo you’ll notice that many buildings are mainly walls, lacking windows or doors.
-This is because many of the streets in SoHo were originally very narrow alleys and were never intended for sidewalks and cars.
+The long history of being the heart and soul of NYC inspires the office spaces in SoHo.
+In SoHo, you’ll notice that many buildings are mainly walls, lacking windows or doors.
+This is because many of SoHo's streets originally were very narrow alleys and never intended for sidewalks and cars.

 Office Space in SoHo has evolved from manufacturing and factories to a place for artists evolving into a modern destination for retail.
 Today, Silicon Alley is taking over and the best place to find an NYC office space is in SoHo.
 Being in the center of Manhattan with easy access to the rest of the city comes with huge advantages that will give your new business a distinct edge over your competition.